Chart Color Schemes

 Black River has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No infrastructure projects have been identified by AreaSearch that are likely to impact the area.
-Key projects include Sunshine State Solar Farm and Battery, Bruce Highway upgrade program between Townsville and Ingham, Queensland National Land Transport Network Maintenance, and Flinders Highway Pavement Strengthening and Rehabilitation Package 1.
-The following list details those most relevant:.
+No changes have significantly impacted the area's performance more than local infrastructure adjustments, large-scale projects, and planning undertakings.
+AreaSearch has pinpointed zero projects predicted to affect the region.
+Notable initiatives encompass Sunshine State Solar Farm and Battery project, Bruce Highway upgrade program between Townsville and Ingham, Queensland National Land Transport Network Maintenance, and Flinders Highway pavement strengthening and rehabilitation (Package 1), with the following list outlining those most pertinent.

 Professional plan users can use the search below to filter and access additional projects.